Sports Direct: Newcastle United

 Sports Direct served as Newcastle United's primary sponsor, with the company's branding featured on club shirts.
 On 10 November 2011, Newcastle United announced that their stadium would temporarily be renamed the "Sports Direct Arena".
 The decision to drop the St James' Park name was made on the grounds that the original name was not deemed "commercially attractive".
 Previously, in 2009, the club had expressed intentions to sell the stadium naming rights.
 However, following protests, including an early-day motion in Parliament, the club clarified that the St James' Park name would not be entirely abandoned, and alternatives such as "Sportsdirect.com @ St James' Park Stadium" were considered.

 In 2012, the club entered into a sponsorship agreement with payday loan company Wonga.com, which included purchasing the stadium naming rights.
 This deal saw the return of the St James' Park name, which was restored as part of the agreement.

 Following the 2021 Saudi-led takeover of Newcastle United, the new ownership, led by Amanda Staveley and her consortium, removed all Sports Direct branding from the stadium.
 The removal of the branding, which occurred on 6 December 2021, marked a break from the previous ownership's commercial ties.
 Mike Ashley, the former owner, subsequently filed legal action against Staveley and her husband, Mehrdad Ghodoussi, after claiming they had breached an agreement to maintain the Sports Direct sponsorship until the end of the 2021–22 season.

-As of the 2024-25 season, the "Newcastle United" signage above the East Stand (which used the typeface used by Sports Direct) was restored to its original font.
+As of the 2024–25 season, the "Newcastle United" signage above the East Stand (which used the typeface used by Sports Direct) was restored to its original font.

 Hibernian

-In August 2022, Sports Direct became the shirt sponsor for the Hibernian F.C. womens' team, with Sports Direct advertising on both the home and away kit.
+In August 2022, Sports Direct became the shirt sponsor for the Hibernian F.C. women's team, with Sports Direct advertising on both the home and away kit.